jmcomets/cppcon-notes/parallel-programming.md

-Parallel Programming : Is It Still Hard?
+Parallel Programming: Is It Still Hard?
 =========================================

 # First speaker: Michael Wong